 There is one other possible consideration for spouses of permanent residents wishing to adjust status: before you can apply, you must reach the front of the waiting list we mentioned earlier.
 Unfortunately, the government might not tell you when your wait is over—you'll have to figure it out yourself.
 USCIS has a web page that explains how.
 But again, in early 2023 there was no wait at all.

 If your spouse entered the U.S. without inspection or by using a fake visa, or has ever been deported from the U.S., your situation is more complicated than this article can address.
 You could have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 If you have married, or plan to get married in your fiancé or spouse's home country, you will first need to look into Japan's requirements for legal marriage.

-You, the U.S. half of the couple, must be at least 18 years old if you're a male and at least 16 if you're female (but older if that would be the requirement in your home state).
-Your Japanese fiance must be at least 18 as well.
-And if either of you is below the age of 20, you'll need parental approval for the marriage.
+You, the U.S. half of the couple, must be at least 18 years old and also meet the minimum marriage age requirement in your home state in the United States.
+Your Japanese fiancé must be at least 18 as well.
+Marriage at a younger age than is legally allowed in Japan requires parental approval.